-Based on the estimated cost of vapor mitigation technology installation and systems, two rounds of MNA groundwater sampling, construction of the site cap, and associated reporting, the estimated remedial cost is \$298,800.
-Under this remedial alternative, active remediation could be completed within 1 month and regulatory case closure could likely be secured within a 1-year timeframe, after completion of MNA groundwater monitoring.
+Based on the estimated extent of soil contamination at the subject site, the estimated cost to implement the soil excavation/off-site disposal including four rounds of MNA groundwater sampling, construction of the site cap, and associated reporting is \$407,000.
+Under this remedial alternative, active remediation could be completed within 1 month and regulatory case closure could likely be secured within a 2-year timeframe, after completion of MNA groundwater monitoring.

-Alternative 3: Limited Soil Excavation/Off-Site Disposal of Volatile Organic Compounds (VOC)-impacted Soil with Natural Attenuation of Groundwater and Installation of Direct Contact Site Cap in limited areas in support of proposed redevelopment (likely greenspace and/or parking areas will be targeted)
+Alternative 3: In-Situ Chemical Oxidation via Hydraulic Injections for Treatment of Soil Impacts with Natural Attenuation of Groundwater and Installation of Direct Contact Site Cap in limited areas in support of proposed redevelopment